blz-it/aec-2024-skill08-s4-api/docs/s4-api-docs.md

 ### Answer a Poll

 This endpoint allows clients to answer a poll.
+In contrast to the first endpoint, this one uses **HTTP Short Polling**.
 The client should make a POST request to this endpoint with the answer in the request body.

 ```
 POST /events/:id/vote